bayerf42/Lox68k/doc/extensions.md

 ```

 ## <a id="iterator"></a>Iterators
-An iterator is a new Lox builtin type allowing iterating over all slots of an instance.
+An iterator is a new Lox builtin type allowing traversing all slots of an instance.

 ```javascript
   var m = Map("foo",42, "bar",38, true,666);